 “With that caveat, let me list my own understanding of these stages and the names I have chosen to give them…”

 And that is where we are going.
 I will be examining why we feel and behave the way we do as believers, why we face so much opposition from our peers, and why these changes in our lives can produce so much fear, uncertainty and division amongst people who love and care for us, and are fearful of, and disturbed by, the changes they see – fearful either for us, or for themselves.
 And I will also be hoping to encourage you by reducing or even removing completely that fear, and to help you to reassure others too in a similar way.
 And, who knows?
-It may even help us on the path towards reconciliation between the various warring factions of Christendom.
+This knowledge may even help us on the path towards reconciliation between the various warring factions of Christendom.

 This is an exciting project for me, which I have been thinking deeply about for a long time, and it will be hard work, but equally it will be well worth it.
 I believe that education is a very important tool that can open up entirely new areas that we never dreamed possible, and that’s my intention with this series.
 You will doubtless find yourself reading certain things and thinking (maybe even out loud!)
 “Oh, yes!
 That’s exactly how I feel!”
 And in so doing, your eyes will be opened, your understanding increased, and your Christian maturity deepened.